 The residency is an integral part of each semester, and each nine-day residency, held on campus in early summer and again in January, begins the new semester with a demanding program of creative writing workshops in which student work is discussed and evaluated.
 Students also attend craft lectures on the history, theory and critical approaches to the genres, faculty/student presentations and one-on-one consultations, in addition to presentations by visiting writers, editors and agents.
 With a low student-faculty ratio that never exceeds 4:1 and typically is 3:1, students have important access to instruction from mentors.
 In addition, workshops are kept small, never more than 6-10 student writers.
 This allows students to receive direct contact with experienced writers and their peers, providing a stimulating and supportive community of writers.

-Room and Board are provided to students at no additional charge.
+Housing and meals are provided to students at no additional charge.
 Summer residency housing is provided on the Converse campus and Winter residency housing is provided at a local hotel.

 To read about the residency and overall program experience, check out several of the blogs on our program’s blog.